enasequence/ena-ftp-downloader/README.md

 1. Command to run jar file from Console without providing inputs `java -jar ena-file-downloader.jar`

-The user will be prompted to provide inputs  (`eg : accessions, format, location, protocol, asperaLocation, email`) and in the end will be prompted with the below options :
+The user will be prompted to provide inputs  (`eg : accessions/query, format, location, protocol, asperaLocation, email`) and in the end will be prompted with the below options :

 * `To start downloading right now, and also create a script that can be invoked directly, please enter 1`
 * `To create a script that can be invoked directly (e.g. by a pipeline or a script), enter 2`